MMapeke/NearMeApp/README.md

 **Required Must-have Stories**

-- [x] User can create a new account
-- [x] User can logins
+- [x] User can login/register/logout
-- [x] User can use current location
+- [x] User can use app with current location/search a location
-- [x] User can view map of local posts
+- [x] User can view posts through Map and Feed view.
-- [x] User can view list of local and recent posts
+- [x] User can view more details about posts from both screens
+- [x] Map and Feed View query same posts in intuitive way
-- [x] User can post short info for local event w/ short desc, location, short vid
+- [x] User can post short description and media for an event at a location
-- [x] User can set input location

 **Optional Nice-to-have Stories**

+- [x] Posts are recommended to user based off last location
+- [x] User can view and interact with other profiles
+- [x] User can customize own profile, view own posts, and delete posts
+- [x] User can like posts
+- [x] User can switch viewing modes (ViewAll/Manual Defa)
+- [x] Items in map view are clustered based off locaton, and can be viewed/interacted with
+- [x] Infinite Pagination and Refresh on Feed view
+- [x] General UI Improvements, Color Scheme, Animations
+- [ ] Location/Zoom Persistence
 - [ ] Video Support
-- [ ] User can customize sorting of posts

-- [ ] Profile Configuration(Pics,Desc) / User Can Remove Post
-- [ ] Improve Map UI/ Group Posts Together
-- [ ] User can follow/unfollow and view profiles
-- [ ] User can like posts
+- [ ] More User to User Support: Following, View Following, etc.
-- [ ]  Notifications for Active Area

 ### 2. Screen Archetypes